The Value of Overdraft Services

 The monetary impact of bank-led overdraft innovation has led to roughly $5 billion a year in savings for hardworking families.

-The proposal could reduce consumer choice
+The proposal could reduce consumer choice.

 Bank-led Innovation Saves Consumers Money